HeadNeRF: A Real-time NeRF-based Parametric Head Model: Conclusion

 {\bf{Qualitative Comparison.}} Fig.~\ref{fig:Qualitative_Comparison} shows the qualitative comparison between HeadNeRF and some related state-of-the-art methods.
 Each method generates several face images with different camera poses according to their sampled noise code.
 Among them, pi-GAN~\cite{chan2021pi}, GRAF~\cite{schwarz2020graf} and GIRAFFE~\cite{niemeyer2021giraffe} are the generative models based on NeRF structure.
 It can be observed that the generated results of GRAF have obviously inconsistent artifacts, which may be caused by GRAF's inability to globally enforce the rendering results to meet the specified data distribution.
 Although the images generated by pi-GAN improve visual consistency, they still lack details.
 Because of the use of discriminant loss and the pure NeRF structure, pi-GAN cannot be trained at high resolution.
 GIRAFFE also designs a 2D neural rendering module to accelerate the rendering process.
 However, as shown in this figure, GIRAFFE doesn't get rid of the problem of multi-view inconsistency, which may be caused by the 3x3 CNN in GIRAFFE damaging the 3D information encoded by the NeRF.

 It needs to be pointed out that these methods are designed for general objects, and they cannot be used to semantically edit and control various attributes of the generated results.
 Some other methods like VariTex~\cite{buhler2021varitex} and DiscoFaceGAN~\cite{deng2020disentangled} attempt to integrate the priors from 3DMM into 2D generative models, but their rendering results still suffer from multi-view inconsistencies due to the limited representation ability of 3DMM.
-In contrast, HeadNeRF can generate high fidelity images in real-time while maintaining excellent multi-view consistency.
+In contrast, HeadNeRF can efficiently generate high fidelity images while maintaining excellent multi-view consistency.

-{\bf{Quantitative Comparison.}} To quantitatively evaluate the effectiveness of HeadNeRF, we randomly select 400 in-the-wild face images from the CeleAMask-HQ dataset~\cite{CelebAMask-HQ} and the test dataset of FFHQ~\cite{karras2019style}, respectively.
+{\bf{Quantitative Comparison.}} Currently, the PSNR~(Peak Signal-to-Noise Ratio) of HeadNeRF on FaceSEIP, FaceScape, and FFHQ datasets are 29.8, 30.6, and 23.3, respectively.
+To further quantitatively evaluate the effectiveness of HeadNeRF, we randomly select 400 in-the-wild face images from the CeleAMask-HQ dataset~\cite{CelebAMask-HQ} and the test dataset of FFHQ~\cite{karras2019style}, respectively.
 These images are used as the evaluation dataset and did not participate in the training of HeadNeRF at all.
 For each image in the evaluation dataset, the fitting results of pi-GAN~\cite{chan2021pi}, GIRAFFE~\cite{niemeyer2021giraffe} and our HeadNeRF are obtained by solving the inverse rendering optimization.
 For pi-GAN, the official fitting code and pre-training model are used.
 For GIRAFFE, we use the official pre-trained model, and the fitting code is implemented by ourselves.
-Then, the mean $L_1$ distance, Peak Signal-to-Noise Ratio~(PSNR), and the Structure Similarity Index~(SSIM) is calculated between the input image and fitting results.
+Then, the mean $L_1$ distance, the PSNR, and the SSIM~(Structure Similarity Index) is calculated between the input image and fitting results.
 The statistical results are shown in Tab.~\ref{tab:Quantitativeevaluation}.